cafour/fi/szmgr/VPH04_herni_design_ii.md

 - target audience, žánr, target platform, pro kolik bude hráčů...
 - high concept statement - krátký popis hry
-  ** What does the player do?
+  - What does the player do?
-  ** Why do they do it?
+  - Why do they do it?
-  ** Where do they do it?
+  - Where do they do it?
-  ** What are the constraints on the player?
+  - What are the constraints on the player?
-  ** What sort of emotion is this game trying to evoke in the player?
+  - What sort of emotion is this game trying to evoke in the player?
-  ** How is this game unique?
+  - How is this game unique?
 What differentiates it from other games?
 - feature set
 - competition - podobné hry
 - inovation - co hra přináší nového (art, design, technologie, ...)
 - scope management - omezení rozsahu hry tak aby se zvládla vyrobit
-  \*\* must have, should have, could have, won’t have
+  \*\* must have, should have, could have, won't have

 ## Teoretické koncepty herní analýzy